vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/client.md

   - Client Config
 ---

-You can create `.vuepress/client.ts` as a client config file to customize your site.
+You can create `.vuepress/client.ts` or `.vuepress/client.js` as a [client config file](../../cookbook/vuepress/config.md#client-config-file) to customize your site.

 <!-- more -->